Trays of iced donuts

 Additionally, the village of Leiper’s Fork is full of charms that are hidden gems, and the area’s quaintness will forever be protected from growth because of the Land Trust of Tennessee.
 Beginning in 1999 in Leiper’s Fork, The Land Trust for Tennessee is a non-governmental organization that works with communities across the state to protect public and private lands that define the character of Tennessee.
 The initial conservation effort in Leiper’s Fork preserved roughly 200 acres on either side of the village, preventing future growth.
 The Land Trust has now expanded to protect over 123,000 acres across Tennessee.

-Franklin, Tennessee, is home to some of the biggest names in music, so naturally, music permeates the city in almost everything it does.
+Franklin is home to some of the biggest names in music, so naturally, music permeates the city in almost everything it does.
 In Franklin’s historic 16-block downtown district alone, you’ll find over a dozen spots to catch live music!
-This ranges from restaurants like Gray’s on Main and Puckett’s, which have stages inside to serenade guests as they dine, to the iconic 1930s-era Franklin Theatre, the best 300-seat music venue in the world.
-World-class acts take the stage at Franklin Theatre, while songwriters and artists behind some of radio’s biggest hits can are found playing stages across Franklin.
+Ranging from restaurants like Gray’s on Main and Puckett’s, which have stages inside to serenade guests as they dine, to Kimbro’s Pickin Parlor, which is the best late-night house party you can ever find.
+World-class acts take the stage at the iconic 1930s-era Franklin Theatre, known as the best 300-seat music venue in the world, while songwriters and artists behind some of radio’s biggest hits can are found playing stages across Franklin.

 Fox & Locke in Leiper’s Fork is known for its legendary Thursday open mic nights featuring new up-and-coming talent and local Grammy award winners.
-Located in a village called Leiper’s Fork just outside downtown Franklin that is not much larger than an NYC city block, Leiper’s Fork is also home to many of the biggest names in music.
-Open mic night at Fox & Locke’s is a place for them to relax and play.
 Many music careers have begun on the stage of Fox & Locke, and each Thursday, there are talent scouts in the crowd searching for the next big act to sign.

 Franklin became Tennessee’s first LEED Silver-certified city in 2018 and, as of the latest listing from the U.S. Green Building Council, remains one of only 10 Silver-certified cities worldwide.
-The city has continued to enhance its sustainability efforts through the years, also becoming named a Platinum Community by the Tennessee Valley Authority.
+The city has continued to enhance its sustainability efforts through the years, and it has also become named a Platinum Community by the Tennessee Valley Authority.

 The historic Franklin Theatre on Main Street was Williamson County’s first LEED-certified historic restoration project back in 2011.
 Since, new construction projects like Harpeth Square – home to the luxe Harpeth Hotel – have followed suit by receiving LEED certification as the city continues to expand sustainability efforts.